aclark4life/plock/README.rst

 Why make Buildout optional?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To market Plone to Python Programmers who are generally more familiar with pip than Buildout.
+To market Plone to Python programmers who are generally more familiar with pip than Buildout.

 Why the name Plock?
 ~~~~~~~~~~~~~~~~~~~